dorukalkan/dorukalkan.github.io/projects/telecom_churn_analysis.md

 #### Project description

-This is an Excel project that investigates a dataset from a telecommunications company Databel and analyzes their churn rates.
+This is an Excel project that investigates a dataset from an example telecommunications company Databel and analyzes their churn rates.
 Churn is a significant business metric that is relevant for various industries, including the telecommunications sector which operates with a subscription-based model.
 Managing customer relations and minimizing churn is an ongoing process for businesses.
 In this project, churn is analyzed to figure out:

 - What is the overall churn rate?
 - Why are customers churning?